SeldonIO/seldon-core/docs-gb/upgrading.md

 ### Seldon Inference Payload Logging Changes

-The seldon executor logs the prediction request and respose payload to a configured URL post during the inference at each stage of a inference graph.
+The seldon executor logs the prediction request and response payload to a configured URL post during the inference at each stage of a inference graph.
 These request/response pairs are now matched correctly to reflect the component's input/output at each node level as compared to pairing based on the tree structure of the inference graph previously.
 See [relevant issue](https://github.com/SeldonIO/seldon-core/issues/3873) for more details.

 ### Alibi Detect Server Event Update